jdossgollin/cpcRain/README.md

 Issues with processing data:

 -   file formats have changed over time, gzipped files prior to 2008 and binary files afterwards
--   files are in binary format and there no software/code readily available to process/plot the data
+-   files are in binary format and there no software/code readily available to process/plot the data.

 Package Philosophy